r-lib/webfakes/README.md

 how an application’s endpoints (URIs) respond to client requests.”.
-Each route therefore is defined by a combination of HTTP methods (`get()`, `post()`, etc. or `all()` for any HTTP method) and a path definition (a string, parameterized string or regular expression), and by some code, handler functions.
+Each route therefore is defined by a combination of HTTP methods (`get()`, `post()`, etc. or `all()` for any HTTP method) and a path definition (a string, parameterized string or regular expression), and by some code using handler functions.
 If you don’t define any route, your app will return 404 for all requests.

-**Handler functions** Handler functions are what you use to parse the request (query, body), to produce a response and to change data in the app’s local environment.
+**Handler functions** Handler functions are what you use to parse the request (query, body), to produce a response and, optionally, to change data in the app’s local environment (so that further requests will have access to it).

 **Middleware** As explained in [Express.js docs](https://expressjs.com/en/guide/writing-middleware.html),